Underclass Hero: Musical style

-Critics have consistently described Underclass Hero as a revival of Sum 41's previous pop punk style in All Killer No Filler as opposed to the heavy metal and punk rock sound found in Chuck.
-Along with the pop punk style of the band's beginning years, the album has also brought in an array of different instruments.
-These instruments include pianos, as used in tracks like "Count Your Last Blessings" and "Pull the Curtain", strings, as used in "So Long Goodbye" and "Dear Father", and horns, as used in tracks like "King of Contradiction" and "Confusion and Frustration in Modern Times".
-There have also been different styles of instruments used in this album.
-Acoustic guitar has been used in tracks such as "So Long Goodbye", and different drum kits were used in several tracks like "Walking Disaster" and "Pull the Curtain".
-The album has also been described as being "somewhat radio-accessible" while being "creative and artistic".
+Critics have consistently described Underclass Hero as a revival of Sum 41's previous pop punk style in All Killer No Filler (2001) as opposed to the heavy metal and punk rock sound found in Chuck (2004).
+However, the album differentiates itself from the band's early sound, through the incorporation of instruments such as acoustic guitars, pianos, organs and synthesizers, theatricality, emphasis on dark and political lyrics, dynamics and its disregard for metal influences, creating a sound more inline with the emo pop genre.
+Furthermore, songs such as "Ma Poubelle" combine this with elements of show tunes.
+PopMatters writer Ethan Stewart stated that "The way that Underclass Hero layers pianos, acoustic guitars, vocal harmonies, and ambient synthesizers easily makes it Sum 41’s prettiest-sounding record to date."

 Release

 On April 16, 2007, Underclass Hero was announced for release.
 The next day, "March of the Dogs" was released as a promotional single.
-On May 2, 2007, "Underclass Hero" was posted on the band's Myspace profile; the music video for it was posted online at the end of the month.
+On May 2, 2007, the title track was posted on the band's Myspace profile; the music video for it was posted online at the end of the month.
 The album's artwork was posted online on June 8, 2007.
 On July 9, 2007, "Walking Disaster" was posted on Myspace.
-Underclass Hero was made available for streaming on July 17, 2007 through MTV's website, and released through Island on July 24.
+The album was made available for streaming on July 17, 2007 through MTV's website, and released through Island on July 24.
 On the same day, the band performed the album in its entirety, which was subsequently posted on their website.
 In August, the band played two shows in Australia with Yellowcard and performed at a few dates on the Warped Tour, alongside a few US shows with Yellowcard, Monty Are I and Amber Pacific the following month.
 On August 20, 2007, the music video for "Walking Disaster" premiered on MTV2's website.
 In September and October 2007, the band went on a tour of the US with Schoolyard Heroes, which included an appearance at the X96 Big Ass Show radio festival.
-In November 2007, the band announced that Whibley was suffering from a herniated disc, resulting in all of the remaining shows of the year to be cancelled.
+In November 2007, the band announced that singer/rhythm guitarist Deryck Whibley was suffering from a herniated disc, resulting in all of the remaining shows of the year to be cancelled.
 In February and March 2008, the band toured the UK, which was followed by a stint in Canada; both were supported by Die Mannequin and Social Code.
 They toured Australia in April 2008 with Pennywise, the Vandals and Bowling for Soup.